International College of Digital Innovation, CMU

 Object

-in R is a data structure that stores values or data.
+An object in R is a data structure that stores values or data.
 Objects can be of various types, such as vectors, lists, matrices, data frames, or even more complex structures like models.

 Purpose: Objects are used to hold data that you can manipulate, analyze, or pass as inputs to functions.